gottscott/IntraUrbanTemperatureVariabilityBaltimore/README.md

 Plots are saved in the plots/ folder of the same name (not tested).

 The notebook pulls in data listed in the data/ directory and relies on two python files for plotting utilities, ibuttonplots.py and spatialfunctions.py.
+Data is saved on my work machine as well as in my ~/git/ directory on Blaustein (blaustein.eps.jhu.edu).
+If you are not me and are reading this, data is available on request at ascott47@jhu.edu .

 Plots are saved in the plots/ folder.